 This helps you deliver a marketing message that is coherent and single-minded.
 Achieving this level of single-mindedness with your messaging also rubs off on your brand identity, providing your potential buyers with the confidence to choose your product from the plethora of ads being served by your competing sellers.

-If you are selling on Amazon, you definitely should advertise on Amazon.
+If you are selling on Amazon, you definitely should advertise on Amazon with AMS ads.
 It is an excellent platform for product-focused businesses like yours.

-Amazon Marketing Services not only give your book the opportunity for more eyeballs and possibly more buyers, but it also improves your organic rankings on Amazon.
+Amazon ads not only give your book the opportunity for more eyeballs and possibly more buyers, but it also improves your organic rankings on Amazon.
 Your sales history and customer reviews are significant factors in achieving improved organic rankings.

 For any discerning self-publisher, it honestly can’t get any better.
 You need to ensure you use the right visuals, compelling and precise copy, and the right keywords.
 Following these ground rules enables you to get the best out of your book campaigns on Amazon.

-Are you ready to get your book off the ground?
+Are you ready to get your book off the ground with Amazon ads?